![]() |

 Fourier transforms and Fourier series

-image of Joseph Fourier - Wikipedia
+Joseph Fourier

-Joseph Fourier (1768-1830).
-French mathematician and physicist.
-He hypothesized that an abrupt transition of a waveform contains a range of frequencies and did the initial work on Fourier series.
-He was working on the mathematics of heat flow.
+hypothesized that an abrupt transition of a waveform contains a range of frequencies

+working on the mathematics of heat flow.
 He was born the son of a carpenter, orphaned at age 9.
 He was very bright and gained entrance into top schools and later into important military jobs.
 Fourier found favor with Napoleon and was appointed governor of lower Egypt for a short time, until the British captured it.
-He later became the permanent secretary to the French Academy of Sciences.
+He later became the permanent secretary to the French Academy of Sciences. |

 A square wave is a repeating waveform, so a Fourier series analysis was used to break it into an infinite series of sinusoidal waveforms shown above.
-Mouse over the animation to start it and off to suspend it.
+Mouse over the animation to start it and off to suspend it. |

 The spectrum - line spectrum

 As in the case of a spectrum from a prism, we can plot the amplitudes of all the frequency components versus frequency of each component to produce a spectrum.
 For the square wave illustrated above, we get the following bar graph shown below.
 Each bar in this "line" spectrum represents the amplitude of one of the frequencies contained in the original square wave.
-As in the optical case discussed above, we call this type of spectrum where the components only exist at particular points along the frequency axis a line spectrum
+As in the optical case discussed above, we call this type of spectrum where the components only exist at particular points along the frequency axis a line spectrum.

 One of the peculiarities of square waves is that they only contain odd integer multiples of the fundamental frequency.
 For a square wave, each of the odd harmonics has an amplitude proportional to 1/n where n is the component index.
 The 1/n line is shown as a dotted blue line on the animation.
 Note that the component index, n, equals 1 for the fundamental frequency f1, n equals 2 for the 1st harmonic, f2 (which is absent), n equals 3 for the 2nd harmonic f3 (which is present), and so on.